 Transcript: Clients all the time ask me well, what should I do if I get pulled over, and sometimes they call me as they’re getting pulled over.
 And here it’s very straight forward in Arizona.
 If you’re pulled over be polite and cooperative with the officer.
 Give them your name, your paperwork, whatever they require in terms of that.

 But, you need to stop at that point.
 If you’ve had more than two beers do not tell the officer how much you’ve had to drink, do not agree to take field sobriety tests.
 Those are optional in Arizona.
 You do not have to take them.
-Immediately ask to speak to a lawyer.
+Immediately ask to speak to a DUI lawyer in Glendale.
 As soon as the officer comes up to your window say I’d like to call my lawyer.

 Now, a lot of times clients will ask me and they’ll say well gee, won’t that make the officer mad?
 Sure, and you may get arrested, but the reality is if you’ve had more than you should you were gonna get arrested anyway.
 And the question is are you gonna give the officer evidence that he or she can use to prosecute you or are you not going to give them that evidence.